CVarisco/create-component-app/README.md

   `indexFile` |  Default flag to create an index file in the folder `[false, true]` `connected` | Default flag to integrate connect redux in the index file `[false, true]` `componentMethods` | Only for "class" and "pure", insert method inside the component (i.e. `["componentDidMount", "shouldComponentUpdate", "onClick"]`)
   `fileNames` | Choose the specific filename for your component's file.
-  `fileNames.testFileMatch` | specify the match part of test file `fileNames.testFileName` | specify the file name of your test file `fileNames.componentFileName` |  specify the component file name `fileNames.styleFileName` | specify the style file name !!IMPORTANT: Include cssExtension.
+(COMPONENT_NAME will be replaced) `fileNames.testFileName` | specify the file name of your test file `fileNames.componentFileName` |  specify the component file name `fileNames.styleFileName` | specify the style file name !!IMPORTANT: Include cssExtension.